ShaheenHossain/eagle-12.1/doc/reference/guidelines.rst

 Never commit the transaction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The Eagle ERP framework is in charge of providing the transactional context for
+The Eagle framework is in charge of providing the transactional context for
 all RPC calls.
 The principle is that a new database cursor is opened at the
 beginning of each RPC call, and committed when the call has returned, just
 before transmitting the answer to the RPC client, approximately like this: